 - Cons of PCB V-cut: lines must be straight; has PCB thickness limit

 PCB V-cuts are the V-shape grooves on the PCB edges that are cut by the scoring machine from both sides.
-Usually, the remaining thickness of the V-cuts is one third (1/3) of the PCB board thickness, and the remaining thickness range falls within 0.35mm to 0.8mm.
+Usually, the remaining thickness of the V-cuts is one-third (1/3) of the PCB board thickness, and the remaining thickness falls between 0.35mm to 0.8mm.
 The angles of the V-cuts include 30°, 45°, 60°, and 45°is the most common V-cut angle.

 Please note that we don't recommend to de-panel V-cut PCBs by hand.
 Spitting PCBs by hand may cause electronic components to fall off the PCB or harm the board's electricity.